 Green Glue Installation

-Green Glue can be used to soundproof walls, floors and ceilings.
-Green Glue can be used both in new construction, building upgrades and renovations.
+Green Glue soundproofing compound can be used to soundproof walls, floors, and ceilings.
+Green Glue can be used both in new construction, building upgrades as well as commercial and home renovations.

 Since Green Glue is intended to be sandwiched between two sheets of building materials such as drywall, it eliminates the need to remove existing wall and floor materials.

 Benefits of Green Glue

 - Because of its thin consistency (like ketchup), you can easily dispense a tube of Green Glue in 15 seconds

 - Green Glue will not flow off a board when installing.

 - No specific coverage pattern is necessary to ensure excellent results.

 - No measuring or troweling